Fyrest/TBAGNet/README.md

 **TBAGNet: A Triple-Branch Adaptive Gated Network for Distributed Acoustic Sensing Event Classification**

+This repository contains the official implementation of TBAGNet.
+The manuscript is currently under submission, and additional reproducibility documentation will be provided upon publication.

 ## Review-Stage Notice

 This repository accompanies the manuscript **“TBAGNet: A Triple-Branch Adaptive Gated Network for Distributed Acoustic Sensing Event Classification.”**

-The manuscript is currently being prepared for submission.
+The manuscript is currently under submission.
 This repository is provided at this stage primarily for academic review and reproducibility assessment.

 The current release includes the core model implementation, training and evaluation pipelines, dataset configurations, and fixed experimental splits.
 Public datasets are not redistributed.